 PhD, Stanford University, Art History, 2019 ; MA, Winterthur Program in American Material Culture, University of Delaware, 2013 ; MA, Art History, Temple University, 2011 ; BA, History, Temple University, 2006

-Undercut: Cut Glass in Working-Class Life during the Long Gilded Age (forthcoming, University of Delaware Press, Material Culture Perspectives Series)
+Undercut: Cut Glass in Working-Class Life during the Long Gilded Age (forthcoming, University of Delaware Press, Material Culture Perspectives Series, 2026)

-The Museum of Where We Are [exhibition catalog], ed.
-Joseph H. Larnerd (Philadelphia: The Drexel Collection, 2022)
+The Museum of Where We Are, ed.
+Joseph H. Larnerd (The Drexel Collection, 2022)

 “The Worker in the Window: Class, Cut Glass, and the Spectacle of Work, 1910,” The Journal of Modern Craft 13, no. 2 (2020): 119-136

-My research and teaching attend to the social histories of design and material culture from the late-eighteenth century to the present, especially in the United States.
-Much of my work considers how the decorative arts as well as images of their making and use have intervened in popular understandings and enactments of social class, privilege, and mobility.
-I am especially invested in exploring the roles of such artifacts in the lives and labors of the working classes, whether as representations, products of their efforts, or possessions.
-My current book project, Undercut: Cut Glass in Working-Class Life during the Gilded Age, offers one such history of cut glass, domestic glassware incised with geometric patterns and very popular around the turn of the 20th century.
-Additional interests connecting my writing and teaching include material culture theory and method, the relationships between the decorative arts and dissent, and the role of ekphrasis in art historical and material culture writing.
+My research practice can be called decorative arts studies from below.
+I attend to the social implications of design and material culture in the lives of everyday people from the nineteenth century to the present, especially in the United States.
+Much of my work considers how the decorative arts as well as images and descriptions of these objects have intervened in popular understandings and enactments of social class, privilege, and mobility.
+I am especially invested in exploring the roles of such artifacts in the lives and labors of the working classes.
+My first book, Undercut: Cut Glass in Working-Class Life during the Long Gilded Age (forthcoming, University of Delaware Press, Material Culture Perspective series, 2026), offers one such study of cut glass, domestic glassware incised with geometric patterns and very popular around the turn of the twentieth century.
+I am working on a second book that will explore how laborers and common people reimagined factories and the objects therein as tools for self-expression, liberation, and dissent.